Lap dog: Phalène and Papillon

 The Phalène is the earliest form of the Papillon; the appearance of the erect-eared variety was not documented until the 16th century, by which time the Phalène had been portrayed in numerous paintings, particularly in portraits of the wealthy by Old Masters and their students.
 Belgium, France, Spain, and Italy have all been credited with the creation or development of Butterfly Dogs.
-The dog breed appeared often in portraits of European royalty painted by the Old Masters, which indicate that this breed was favored as lapdogs as early as the 13th century.
+The dog breed appeared often in portraits of European royalty painted by the Old Masters, which indicates that this breed was favored as lapdogs as early as the 13th century.

-This breed is not considered as a lap dog anymore.
-It's a very sportive and smart breed that is used in various activity such as agility, obe-rythme, cani-cross, etc..
-Is intelligence is among the best of all dog with a rate of 8/132, that place him before the Rottweiler and the Aussie.
+This breed is no longer considered a lap dog.
+This sportive and intelligent breed is used in various activities, such as agility, obe-rythme, cani-cross, etc. Its intelligence is among the best of all dog breeds (8/132), which places it before some other breeds regarded as highly intelligent, such as the Rottweiler and the Aussie.

 Pekingese

 According to the 1948 publication Dogs In Britain, A Description of All Native Breeds and Most Foreign Breeds in Britain by Clifford LB Hubbard, the Sleeve Pekingese was (in Hubbard's time) a true miniature of the standard-sized Pekingese and was also known as the Miniature Pekingese.
 The name Sleeve Pekingese came from the custom of carrying these small dogs in the capacious sleeves of the robes worn by members of the Chinese Imperial Household.
 Hubbard indicated that this tradition appeared to be early Italian rather than Chinese, but its adoption by the Chinese Imperial Household led to dogs being bred as small as possible and to practices aimed at stunting their growth: giving puppies rice wine, holding new-borns tightly for hours at a time or putting the puppies into tight-fitting wire mesh waistcoats.
 These practices were apparently forbidden by the late Dowager Empress Tzu Hsi.

-In Hubbard's time, the term Sleeve was applied in Britain to a miniature Pekingese no more than 6–7 pounds in weight, often appearing to be only about 3–4 pounds.
+In Hubbard's time, the term Sleeve was applied in Britain to a miniature Pekingese no more than 6–7 pounds in weight, often appearing to be about 3–4 pounds.
 Mrs Flander's Mai Mai weighed only a little over 4 pounds and many other breeders had bred true miniatures of a similar size.
 Hubbard noted that miniatures sometimes appeared in litters bred from full-sized Pekingese and were exhibited in classes for dogs less than 7 pounds at the major dog shows in Britain.
 At that time, the Sleeve Pekingese had a strong following with the most popular colours being cream and white.

-Pug

-Pugs are by far the largest of the lap dogs.
-They originated in China at about 400 AD to satisfy the royalty of the Shang Dynasty.
-Pugs are famous for their wrinkled black face and curled tail.
-Pugs became increasingly popular throughout the years and were transported all over Asia.
-Later on they were brought to Europe and finally to the Americas in the 20th century.
-These dogs share similar genes with Pekingese dogs.